HailinDu/Big-Data-Analyzing-Millions-of-NYC-Parking-Violations/README.md

 # Analyzing millions of NYC Parking Violations
-### (STA9760 - Big Data Technologies)
+### STA9760 - Big Data Technologies
+The purpose of this project is to conduct data visualization analysis to understand Parking and Camera Violation in NYC.
+We will be going through the process of containerization, terminal navigation, python scripting, artifact deployment and AWS EC2 provisioning.

+### Dataset
+The Open Parking and Camera Violations dataset was initially loaded with all violations contained in the mainframe database as of May 2016 (Initial dataset loaded 05/14/2016.).
+New or open violations will be updated weekly (Sunday).
+[NYC Open Data](https://data.cityofnewyork.us/City-Government/O)

+### Install & Quickstart
+You will need to install [Docker](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/), register a [Docker Hub](https://hub.docker.com/) account, create a [Amazon EC2](https://aws.amazon.com/?nc1=h_ls) server account. create a [NYC App Token](https://data.cityofnewyork.us/login) from NYC Open Data.

+### Overview
 The project is broken into three parts.
 1. Part1: Python Scripting
 2. Part2: Loading into ElasticSearch
 3. Part3: Visualizing and Analysis on Kibana

-## Dataset
-The Open Parking and Camera Violation dataset is coming from NYC Open Data.

 # Part 1
 Develop a python command line interface that will connect to the OPCV API and demonstrate that the data is accessible via python.